-Earth Week is almost here!
-While Staples Business Advantage is passionate about business sustainability year-round, we love the time of year when everyone’s on the same page, thinking and talking about the things they can do in the office and at home to help improve the planet and reduce negative impact on our environment and resources.
-But let’s take a second and be real: for most of the year, many people are so busy in their jobs that they are focused on how they can get more done and how they can spend less money, and the planet takes a backseat to that.
+Let’s take a second and be real about sustainability: for most of their time, many workers are so busy in their jobs that they are focused on how they can get more done and how they can spend less money, and the planet takes a backseat to that.
 It’s just a reality of business!
 That’s why it’s easy to forget that in so many ways, making the eco-friendly choice is also the smarter choice for your business.

 So what things can you do that not only benefit the planet, but benefit your bottom line, as well?